Nwakakukaks/lightblock/README.md

 ## Forward Deployment

-ALl our dapp templates have been deployed and listed on forward marketplace, available for developers to use to get started building their Dapps
+All our dapp templates have been deployed and listed on forward marketplace, available for developers to use to get started building their Dapps

 <p align="center">
     <img width="600px" src="docs/screenshots/forward.png" alt="Intro Screenshot">